splorp/wordpress-comment-blacklist/readme.md

 **Non-English Comments**

 This blacklist has been created for use on English language sites.
 There are several dozen terms and phrases included in the blacklist that may flag legitimate comments posted in other languages.
-If you commonly receive comments in other languages (specifically those containing CJK, Hiragana, Katakana, Thai, or Cyrillic characters), you may want to remove or modify those sections of the blacklist.
+If you commonly receive comments in other languages (specifically those containing Chinese, Japanese Hiragana and Katakana, Korean, Thai, or Cyrillic characters), you may want to remove or modify those sections of the blacklist.

 **HTML Tag Attributes**

 The blacklist is not applied against HTML tag attributes found in comments, only the values assigned to those attributes.
 This means that you cannot include the attribute name, equal sign, or the quote marks as part a keyword.
 For example, the keyword phrase `title="Discount` will not match anything, even if that exact bit of text exists within the content of an HTML formatted comment.
 A keyword consisting of `Discount` should be used instead.
-Other HTML attributes commonly allowed in WordPress comments such as `href=""`, `cite=""`, and `datetime=""` are also ignored.
+Other HTML attributes commonly allowed in WordPress comments such as `href`, `cite`, and `datetime` are also ignored.

 **User Agent Strings**